top of page

-About 2,000 years ago a tragedy unfolded.
-A sixteen-years-old girl, who suffered during her young life from scoliosis, was killed.
+About 2,000 years ago, a tragedy unfolded.
+A sixteen-year-old girl, who suffered from scoliosis during her young life, was killed.
 Her red hair was shaved off on one side, she was stabbed at the base of her neck on the right shoulder, and strangled with a woollen rope.
 The rope was still around her neck.
-Like a true princess Cunera.
+Like a true Princess Cunera.
 After this, she was placed in the bog.
-It all happened near the Celtic fields in what was then territory of the Frisians, near the current village of Yde in province Drenthe.
+It all happened near the Celtic fields in what was then the territory of the Frisians, near the current village of Yde in the province of Drenthe.
 It wasn't investigative journalism that brought this crime to light, but two peat cutters who found her in 1897.
-In this post we'll investigate this cold case, and dig a bit deeper into the world of early Frisians.
+In this blog post, we'll investigate this cold case and delve deeper into the world of early Frisians.

-When in 1897 both poor peat cutters found the mummy of the red-haired girl in the Bourtange Moor, they thought it was the Devil at first.
-In panic the men ran away from her.
-For several days, the body was left lying unprotected.
-But then the villagers came to the find, and they continued where their ancient predecessors had left off, and resumed to molest her.
-They took out many of her teeth, and pulled out her hair as well.
+When in 1897, two poor peat cutters found the mummy of a red-haired girl in the Bourtange Moor, they initially thought it was the Devil.
+In panic, the men ran away from her.
+Exactly the same reaction of those carpenters when they discovered the mummies in the crypt of the medieval church in the village of Wieuwerd in the province of Friesland in the year 1765 (Hepkema 1896).
+For several days, the body of the girl was left lying unprotected.
+But then the villagers returned to the find and continued where their ancient predecessors had left off, and resumed to mistreat her.
+They removed many of her teeth and pulled out her hair as well.

 The Girl of Yde, as the mummy is commonly known, was brought to life again by medical artist Richard Neave in 1992.
 He reconstructed her face.
-She's dated between 54 BC and 128 AD.
-Other details of the girl are that she was about only 1,40 meters tall and wore a woollen cloak.
-Her scoliosis was serious, and she probably was cripple.
+She's dated between 54 BC and AD 128.
+Other details of the girl are that she was only about 1.40 meters tall and wore a woollen cloak.
+Her scoliosis was serious, and she was probably a cripple.
 The Girl of Yde is exhibited in the Drents Museum.

 That brings us to the landscape of northern Germany and the Netherlands.
-During the Late Iron Age and the Early Roman Period, people lived on different types of habitat, namely: the tidal marshlands adjacent the sea in the north, the estuaries and riverbanks everywhere along the coast, the dunes and sandy ridges along the western coast of the Netherlands, and the elevated geests bordering the peatlands more inland.
-The peatlands squeezed between tidal marshlands and sandy elevations, as it were.
-Often former ground moraine ridges.
-Living on elevated, sandy geest soils next to the lower-lying boggy peatlands, offered good possibilities for agriculture, as we shall see further below.
-It's here where the so-called Celtic fields or keltischer Felder developed, also called raatakkers or Ackerterassen in respectively Dutch and German language.
-Proximity of water might also have offered the possibility to supplement the diet with protein from fish.
-And, it had a ritual meaning, as we will explain further below.
+During the Late Iron Age and the Early Roman Period, people lived in different types of habitats, namely: the tidal marshlands adjacent to the sea in the north, the estuaries and riverbanks along the coast, the dunes and sandy ridges along the western coast of the Netherlands, and the elevated geests bordering the peatlands further inland.
+The peatlands were squeezed between tidal marshlands and sandy elevations, as it were, often former ground moraine ridges.
+Living on elevated, sandy geest soils next to the lower-lying boggy peatlands offered good possibilities for agriculture, as we shall see further below.
+It's here where the so-called Celtic fields or keltischer Felder developed, also called raatakkers or Ackerterassen in the Dutch and German language respectively.
+Proximity to water might have also offered the possibility to supplement the diet with protein from fish.
+In addition, it had a ritual meaning, as we will explain further below too.

 Celtic Fields